 Environment Minister, Gila Gamliel said: “This is an environmental revolution, joining local and international efforts to protect the environment.
 A building constructed today will stand for 50 to 100 years.
 Tel Aviv and Ra’anana are already building economic and efficient buildings, and from today so wil Tirat HaCarmel, Maalat and Sakhnin.”

-Dalit Silber, Director General of the Planning Administration, said: ” The duty of green construction is one step from a series of moves the Planning Administration is promoting in light of climate change.
-Adopting green building standards and standards can lead to savings of approximately 20-30% in buildings, reduce greenhouse gas emissions in cities, and reduce the need for expensive and complex energy infrastructure.”
+Dalit Silber, Director General of the Planning Administration, said: ” The duty of green building in Israel is one step from a series of moves the Planning Administration is promoting in light of climate change.
+Adopting green building standards can lead to savings of approximately 20-30% in buildings, reduce greenhouse gas emissions in cities, and reduce the need for expensive and complex energy infrastructure.”